For homeschoolers, managing library items can be quite the challenge!

 In addition, many library systems offer a service where they email or notify you by other means when items are soon coming due.

-If your library system offers this option but requires you to opt-in, double-checking that you are set up to receive these notifications.
-This will help keep you aware of due dates and ensure items are returned on time to avoid library fines.
+If your library system offers this option but requires you to opt-in, double-check that you are set up to receive these notifications.
+This will help keep you aware of due dates.

 6. Renew books if due dates are coming up soon.